secretstartups/handbook/leadership/mitigating-concerns/index.html.md

 After GitLab core and home-grown DIY devops platforms, GitHub is GitLab's biggest competitor.
 After the Microsoft acquisition they have started to follow the single application strategy pioneered by GitLab.

-In order to counter this risk, GitLab will:
+In order to address this concern, GitLab will:
 1. While both GitLab and GitHub are [single application](/handbook/product/single-application/)s, GitLab has a much broader scope.
 1. GitLab is focused on the enterprise use cases, GitHub on open source projects.
 1. GitLab is independent of the hyper cloud providers and the best way to be multi-cloud.